Olexa’s Walnut Goat Cheese Salad Copycat Recipe

 Balsamic Vinaigrette Dressing: I love Briana’s creamy balsamic for this recipe.
 The consistency and flavor are perfect.

 So this is the copycat of my fave Olexa’s salad, and I’d love to hear from you if you try it!
-I love hearing from other savvys, so leave any comments, suggestions, or questions!
-Nothing pleases me more than hearing from readers:-) As always, thanks so much for stopping by.
+I love hearing from online friends, so please leave comments below.
+As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 Here is the birthday crew from last week’s lunch.
 Note the candle topped dessert; it is Olexa’s famous “Cloud Nine.”
 Barb ordered the vanilla, but it comes in chocolate also.
 Per Olexa’s menu, it is “lucious vanilla butttercream cake folded with clouds of real whipped cream’ and topped with strawberries.”
 Served in a champagne glass, it is a feast for the eyes and palate.